 Guide to nightlife in Ekaterinburg

-Currently in the process of gearing up for the FIFA World Cup 2018, Ekaterinburg already has a nightlife scene well-prepared to keep hordes of international tourists happy.
-Beat them to it with a whirlwind tour of the top hotspots in Russia’s fourth-largest city.
+Ekaterinburg has a nightlife scene well-prepared to keep hordes of international tourists happy.
+Beat them to it with a whirlwind tour of the top hot spots around Russia’s fourth-largest city.

 Billing itself as ‘the most famous bar on the planet’, the original Coyote Ugly‘s devoted following made international expansion almost inevitable.
 The legendary New York bar’s arrival at 51 Malysheva Street received a rapturous welcome from visitors and locals alike.
 Open seven nights a week until six in the morning, it’s at its wildest, busiest and dancing-on-tables-ist on Fridays and Saturdays.